 On starting with the customers

-Dana Rosenberg spoke about her experience as a product manager for Mastercard Connect, the b2b website the company’s customers use to service their businesses, from seeing invoices to managing disputes.
+Dana Rosenberg spoke about her experience as a product manager for MasterCard Connect, from seeing invoices to managing disputes.
 7,000 companies from all over the world use the platform to access more than 160 tools and reports.
 All of these users have different journeys and different jobs to do on the platform.
 For the product team, this meant there was a lot to learn.

 Rosenberg says, “When I got here, it felt a little bit like this: every time someone said that they had something to do, we would go swarm the soccer field and run after the project.
 So someone said something needed to be fixed, and we’d all run this way.
 And someone would say something else, and we’d all run that way.
 And it didn’t feel like we were getting anything done.